 Restoration News: Ebola Decomtamination

 We wanted to highlight a few tips from them to help prepare your restoration company for the cleanup possibility.
-(To view the full document, click here.)
+(To view the entire document, click here.)

 Guidelines for Cleaning and Disinfection

-Workers must wear appropriate personal protective equipment (PPE) when conducting cleaning and decontamination activities.
+Workers must wear appropriate personal protective equipment (PPE) when cleaning and decontaminating.

-Immediately clean and disinfect any surfaces contaminated with blood, urine, feces, vomit, or other body fluids that are suspected or known to contain Ebola virus.
+Immediately clean and disinfect any surfaces contaminated with blood, urine, feces, vomit, or other body fluids suspected or known to contain the Ebola virus.

 Isolate areas of suspected Ebola virus contamination until decontamination is completed to minimize exposure of individuals not performing the work.